tinacms/tina.io/content/guides/nextjs/tina-with-strapi/editing-with-tina.md

 }
 ```

-Let's create a state variable to store the parsed markdown and tell the page to use this new state variable.
+Let's create a state variable to store the parsed markdown and tell the page to use this new variable.

 ```js
 import { useState } from 'react'